 Available or current treatment guidelines

-Clinical practice guidelines on sexuality and reproductive health have been published.18 In addition, patient-directed materials are available.
+Clinical practice guidelines on sexuality and reproductive health have been published.12 In addition, patient-directed materials should be available in each institution with an SCI program of care.

 Coordination of care